Huge study of Breckland habitat reveals rare species

 This included boosting rabbit populations to "stir up the ground" to encourage rare plants on which some of the unexpected creatures living in the area depend for food.

 "These exciting findings demonstrate beyond doubt what conservationists have long suspected.

 "Breckland is a unique region and a vitally important hot-spot for rare and threatened species, making it a key area for conservation within the UK," said Dr Paul Dolman of UEA's School of Environmental Sciences.

 "Although much of what conservation has achieved is excellent, new approaches are urgently needed or we risk many of these species drifting towards extinction."

 Breckland is one of the driest places in England and encompasses Thetford Forest, the largest lowland woodland habitat in the UK.

-Because the sandy soil made ploughing easy, Breckland was one of the first places in England to be settled.'Not mothballing'
+Because the sandy soil made ploughing easy, Breckland was one of the first places in England to be settled.